Ameen-Samad/FED_S10259106E_S10258972J_Assignment2/README.md

 Technologies Used:
     In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-Example below:
-    JQuery
+    HTML
-    The project uses JQuery to simplify DOM manipulation.
+    The project uses HTML in order to create the website.

+    CSS
+    Uses CSS to make the website look more aesthetic.

+    JS
+    Used JS to implement features making the website more interactive.

+    Lottie animation
+    The project uses lottie animation as a loading screen.

 Assistive AI:
     In this section you should document the process of using AI tools eg, ChatGPT, Gemini etc to help you with the development of features/functionalities of your web application.
 (Failure to document your use of AI tools will result in loss of marks.)
-Example below:
-    Spotify API: ChatGPT was used to help with the implementation of the Spotify API (include screenshots of generated AI codes.) sample img
-    //

     Cart: For the cart, ChatGPT was used to help me implemnet the JS, in order for the cart to work. picts\Screenshot 2025-02-09 133718.png